wlandau/wlandau.github.io/_posts/2017-07-28-memoization.md

 ## [1] TRUE
 </code></pre>

-## Flaw 1: dependency neglect
+## Dependency neglect

 <p>
-What if you define multiple functions and nest them?
+But what if you define multiple functions and nest them?
 Does a memoized function update results when dependencies change?
 </p>

 <pre><code>g <- function(x) 2*x